BILL MURRAY, JAN VOGLER & FRIENDS

 “Athens Through the Benaki Museum Photographic Archives” takes a look at the history of the Greek capital from the mid-19th century to the early years after World War II, showing photographs of places and monuments like the Tzistarakis Mosque in Monastiraki photographed by Nelly’s in the inter-war period, Syntagma and Omonia squares, and Panepistimiou Street at the turn of the 20th century that depict Athens in bygone days.

-The exhibition is on display at Athens International Airport’s exhibition center at Entrance 1.
+Athens International Airport’s exhibition center at Entrance 1

 NISSIM LEVIS PHOTOGRAPHY EXHIBITION